open2b/scriggo-site/doc/limitations.md

     Scriggo interpreter/execution environment.
     Also see the commands `scriggo embed` and `scriggo build`.

+* types are not garbage collected.
+See issue [golang/go#28783](https://github.com/golang/go/issues/28783).

 * the debugger [delve](https://github.com/go-delve/delve) is not compatible with Scriggo; currently there are no debuggers available for Scriggo.